IDDSI is an opportunity to combine skill sets from multiple disciplines and build something together that would benefit the residents you serve daily.

 Accommodations for attendees with special diets will be available

-This is a hands on experience event, chef coats & lab coats are recommended for during the day and dressy casual for evening.
+This is a hands on experience event, chef coats & lab coats are recommended for during the day.

 Registration is based on first come and will close once the limit has been reached